 Best of all it tastes nice, I know because our senior cat Harvey enjoys it.

 A Real Example of Probonix Success

 Our senior cat Harvey is Mr Picky when it comes to additives to his food.
-It’s sometimes tough getting him to eat his renal formula, but he loves his Probonix drops and takes them daily.
-His poop is firm and he is doing fine for a 14 year old cat.
+It’s sometimes difficult getting him to eat his renal formula, but he loves his Probonix drops and takes them daily.
+His poop is firm, and he is doing fine for a 14 year old cat.

-The liquid is a tasty liver flavour and non-GMO liquid.
+The liquid is liver flavour and non-GMO.
 In other words, it is tasty and has not been genetically modified in any way, because I swear Harvey would know.
 Would your cat be the same?

 The most positive thing about Probonix?
 I don’t have to sneak it into his food or hide it inside a treat.
 I don’t have to struggle to encourage him to eat his probiotics every day.

 Both Harvey and Jack (my other probiotic tester) accept and enjoy the Probonix drops.

 Six drops each morning and a cat at is set up digestively for the day.
 No more stress for me as a pet parent.

 From My Point of View as a Cat Parent

 My probiotic research for this post revealed a lot of interesting facts and these helped me write what I hope is an informative post.